Samuraig5/piranha/README.md

 * Can we reproduce the results from Figure 5 (Fixed Point Precision - Accuracy graph)?
 * Does the number of bits used for Fixed Point Precision impact runtime or memory usage?
-* How does memory usage vary from one NN model - MPC protocol pair to the others?
+* How does memory usage and runtime vary from one NN model - MPC protocol pair to the others?
 * Can we reporduce the results from Table 2 (Comparing diffrent NN and MPC protocol combinations)?

 ---------------------------------------------------------------------------------------------